Jst3r/Jst3r/README.md

 ## 🚀 About Me:
 - 💻 Student at **1337 | 42 Network**, learning **C** and exploring **Rust**.
-- 🛠️ Tech enthusiast with experience in **C, Python, HTML, CSS, JavaScript, and Tailwind CSS**.
 - 📚 Passionate about technical books and continuous learning.

 ---